ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/advanced-important-widgets/calendar-widget/property-method-and-event-summary/calendarproperties.html.markdown

 <td width="48">
 </td>
 <td width="746">
   Indicates whether a Drill Down on the Widget should reset the View's filter or whether it should add to the existing filter.
-Read the [Reset Filter](/developers/user-guide/product-guide/advanced-features/data-integration-reporting-dashboards/data-section-properties/reset-filter) section for more details.
+Read the <a href="/developers/user-guide/product-guide/advanced-features/data-integration-reporting-dashboards/data-section-properties/reset-filter">Reset Filter</a> section for more details.

 </td>
 </tr>